Api2Pdf/api2pdf.node/README.md

 **Delete a PDF on Command with delete(responseId)**

-By default, Api2Pdf will automatically delete your PDFs after 24 hours.
-If you have higher security requirements and need to delete the PDFs at-will, you can do so by calling the `delete(responseId)` method on the Api2Pdf object where `responseId` parameter comes from the responseId attribute in the result.
+By default, Api2Pdf will delete your generated file 24 hours after it has been generated.
+For those with high security needs, you may want to delete your file on command.
+You can do so by making an DELETE api call with the `responseId` attribute that was returned on the original JSON payload.

 ```
-a2pClient.headlessChromeFromHtml('<p>Hello, World</p>').then(function(result) {
-    console.log(result);
-    a2pClient.delete(result.responseId); //delete pdf by using responseId attribute
-});
+var responseId = result.ResponseId //from previous api call
+a2pClient.utilityDelete(responseId);
 ```